kongnyuroger/gcebot/PROJECT.md

 6. **`LlmService`** — OpenAI, model chosen by complexity:
    `{ simple: 'gpt-4o-mini', complex: 'gpt-4o' }`.
 QA calls always use
    `complexity: 'complex'`.
 History trimmed to the last 5 exchanges (10 messages).
-30s timeout, 3 retries.
+30s timeout, 3 retries. `generateWithTools(messages, tools, options)` is a separate method on the same service for OpenAI function-calling (the AI orchestrator's tool-calling loop, and `OnboardingSubjectParserService`'s subject-matching call) — `generate()` itself is unchanged and every existing caller keeps working as before.
 7. **`ResponseFormatterService`** — markdown → WhatsApp formatting, splits
    anything over 4096 chars (budget: 4076 content + 20 reserved for a
    `(N/M)` prefix) paragraph-first, then sentence-first, then hard